Health

 Redress and recommendations

-• ensure that all the medical staff involved in this case are reminded of the importance of adhering to the General Medical Council guidance on record-keeping;
+• (ix) ensure that all administrative and medical staff involved in this complaint are aware of the findings of this investigation.

 • Report no: